 (G) Agency's main office or branch office, which issued the verification; and

 (H) Expiration date of a time-limited verification, if applicable.

+(b) You can verify a foster home before the foster parents have completed the pre-service training.
+However, foster parents must comply with the training requirements described in §749.863 of this subchapter (relating to What are the pre-service training requirements for a caregiver?) before you may place a child in the home.

 §749.2473.
 What must I do to verify a foster home that another child-placing agency has previously verified?